 Inside the turkey shed

-A typical, crowded turkey shed (note trimmed beaks).
+A typical, crowded turkey shed (note that beaks have been trimmed)

-Smaller turkey producers, especially those producing for the seasonal winter market, often keep turkeys in open barns with natural lighting and ventilation.
-The number of birds per square metre is typically lower than in enclosed sheds.
+Smaller producers, especially those who produce turkeys for the Christmas market, often keep turkeys in open barns with natural lighting and ventilation and more space.

-Intensive methods of rearing turkeys raises many welfare issues.
+Intensive methods of rearing turkeys lead to many welfare issues.